Community Engagement

 We were able to perform the Passion through extraordinary financial support from the Miriam Rosenthal Foundation for the Arts and seven other foundations and funders.

-2011-2012 – Joy of Singing
+2011-2012 – For the Joy of Singing

 with the CENTRAL STATE UNIVERSITY CHORUS